buedaswag/articles/Value_Stream_Mapping_Workshop_at_Relex_Session_3.md

     * How difficult is this improvement?
     * What is the impact of this improvement?

-We will take our waste and make a sort of business plan to tackle it, Called the Value Stream Canvas, similar to a business plan or a [Lean Canvas](https://leanstack.com/lean-canvas).
+We will take our waste and make a sort of business plan to tackle it, Called the Value Stream Canvas, similar to a [Lean Canvas](https://leanstack.com/lean-canvas).
 Here is the Canvas we will work on:

 ![Value Stream Canvas](assets/vs_canvas_blank.png)